Edge Mode flag variable configuration

 For a rapidly changing experiment, such as testing different promotional offers, setting a shorter cacheTTL

 ensures that users receive the most up-to-date content.
-Conversely, for experiments with static content, a longer cacheTTL
+Conversely, for experiments with static content, you can use a longer cacheTTL

 isControlVariation